Methods

 Find a nested helper

-method to retrieve a helper nested in the current helper.
+Use the findOne method to retrieve a helper nested in the current helper.

 // Get a nested helper by name

-var helperInstance = profile.findOne({ name: 'foo' });
+var helperInstance = quiz.findOne({ name: 'results' });

 // You can also use the shorthand

-var helperInstance = profile.findOne('foo');
+var helperInstance = quiz.findOne('results');

 // You can also provide a predicate function

-var helperInstance = profile.findOne(function (instance) {
+var helperInstance = quiz.findOne(function (instance) {

-return instance.name === 'foo' || instance.name === 'bar';
+return instance.name === 'results';

 });